-I have never loved the sun.
-However, I have never had a fear of the sun.
+There is no need for fear of the sun but I have never been a sun worshipper.
 I just hated sitting in the sun and getting hot and sticky.
-Remember when everyone would sit out in the sun with the baby oil and foil shields held up their face to get the full effects?
+Remember when everyone would sit out in the sun with the baby oil and foil shields held up to their face to get the full effects?
 Our skin burned but back then we thought it was worth it.
 Boy, were we wrong!
 Today we are told our age spots are an effect of too much sun on our faces.
 If only they had told us then. but we probably would not have listened.

 The beach was another issue.
 The sun in your face with the taste of salt in your mouth was invigorating.
 We wore sunscreen because it was the thing to do.
 Of course, every time you took a dip in the water, more sunscreen was required.
 We always walked down to the pier dragging our feet through the sand.
 The car sure was a mess when we got home.
 But definitely worth it!